 They have interchangeable ear pads, and their technology regulates the equalizer levels evenly, without allowing any distortions.

-The headphones are a great option if you’re in need of a qualitative set of headphones that will serve you long enough.
-You can check for them here:
+The headphones are a great option if you’re in need of a quality set of headphones that will serve you long enough.

 Numark produces a lot of qualitative equipment for musicians.
 Their gear is also a great choice due to their affordable prices, which allow people on a budget to get the desired types of tools.
 The Red Wave features a modern design similar to pioneer’s 1500 having large swiveling ear cups.
 The padding is made of protein leather that helps in maintaining the comfort while performing.
 You can also fold down the headphones to transport them more easily and safe.